komali2/blog/content/posts/taidong-indepth-tourism/index.md

 After the history lesson, we explored the house.
 It's called [菅宮勝太郎宅](https://maps.app.goo.gl/Jiv8RuJXRPKtw9nF8).

-{{< figure src="japan3.JPG" alt="A living room in the Japanese house, with a table and chairs." caption="The house is well maintained, but filled not just with original objects, but also random old stuff saved from the entire neighborhood.
+{{< figure src="japan3.JPG" alt="A living room in the Japanese house, with a table and chairs." caption="The house is well maintained, filled not just with original objects, but also random old stuff saved from the entire neighborhood.
 It's functioning as an impromptu museum, the collection being random stuff from the area." >}}

 {{< figure src="japan4.JPG" alt="A view into the original roof structure." caption="During renovation, they discovered in the roof's original structure two placards indicating information about the builders and the era in which the building was constructed.
 This is apparently a Japanese tradition." >}}

 {{< figure src="japan6.JPG" alt="An old record player, and records on the wall." caption="" >}}

-{{< figure src="japan7.jpg" alt="All of us fiddling with an old 8 track player." caption="The owners of the museum said they haven't gotten this 8 track player to actually play a tape let, and were happy with us to just fiddle with it.
+{{< figure src="japan7.jpg" alt="All of us fiddling with an old 8 track player." caption="The owners of the museum said they haven't gotten this 8 track player to actually play a tape yet, and were happy with us to just fiddle with it.
 When have you ever been allowed to be that hands-on with an exhibit?
 Very cool and fun!" >}}

 After wandering around the two floors of the house for maybe a half hour, we headed back to the cafe to relax with some coffee and desserts.
 The cafe is called [眺港café](https://maps.app.goo.gl/WhZv6VhAzxnqNi3b7).